kariswow/alx-zero_day/0x03-git/README.md

-This is my firt git in the zero day project
+This is my first git in the zero day project